College Financial Aid: What Forms Do I Need to Fill Out?

 The following tips can help you get the best possible outcome from your FAFSA submission:

-• Use accurate information, not guesses.
-If you’re not sure what information you need to complete the form, print out a practice form before starting to fill in the real thing.
+- Use accurate information, not guesses.
+If you’re unsure what information you need to complete the form, print out a practice form before filling in the real thing.
 Knowing what you need ahead of time can prevent frustration later.
 You can access a copy of the FAFSA worksheet here.

-• Don’t wait until the last minute.
+- Don’t wait until the last minute.
 If you’re mailing the form, you’ll need a few days to ensure that your form makes it to its destination, in addition to processing time.
-If you’re filling out the form online, a simple technical error or server issue can prevent you from uploading your information.
-If this happens, there may not be time for you to resubmit the form later.
+If you’re filling out the form online, a technical error or server issue can prevent you from uploading your information.
+If this happens, you may not have time to resubmit the form later.

 In addition to the FAFSA, some colleges may require students to fill out a College Scholarship Service (CSS) Profile, which serves as a more detailed snapshot of a student’s financial situation and is used primarily by private colleges to determine how to distribute the school’s funds.

 Unlike the FAFSA, there is a fee for filling out a CSS Profile.
-Expect to pay $25.00 for the first college you send the CSS Profile to, and $16.00 per subsequent college.
-Since you must fill out a new CSS Profile each year, you will be required to pay this fee each time.
+Expect to pay $25.00 for the first college you send the CSS Profile to and $16.00 per subsequent college.
+Since you must fill out a new CSS Profile each year, you must pay this fee each time.

 You should only fill out a CSS Profile if your selected college requires it.
 To start, go to cssprofile.collegeboard.org and read through the overview section.
 You can also access live chat or support while filling out the application.